The New York Times hired a badass

 The world has changed so much since my temporary sabbatical from the blog-o-sphere.
 I don’t really know where to begin.
 TheWedLink just launched an iPhone application on iTunes.
 2008 was a challenging year for us just like everyone else.
 I will recap our outsourcing experience and a true review about Threshold in the times to come.

 How does a Hyderabadass celebrate this holiday?
-How about by spending a Sunday afternoon in a park with 30 kids playing cricket, tag, having 3 legged races, learning how to eat rice with my hands south Indian style, being drenched in water from mischievous little girls who teamed up against me in a water fight in the park fountain, carrying kids on my shoulders, letting them play with my mobile phone and getting genuine goodbye hugs after 5 hours of solid fun.
-Today I spent Children’s day playing in a park with these young suffering victims infected or affected with HIV and AIDS.
+How about by spending a Sunday afternoon in a park with 30 kids playing cricket, tag, having 3 legged races, learning how to eat rice with my hands south Indian style, being drenched in water fountains by mischievous little girls, carrying tired kids on my shoulders while letting others play with my mobile phone and finally getting genuine goodbye hugs after 5 hours of solid fun.
+Today I spent Children’s Day playing in a park with these young suffering victims infected by HIV and AIDS.

 It is estimated that there are between 2 million to 3.6 million people infected with HIV in India, ranking it third behind Nigeria and South Africa in the list of most infected countries in the world.
 Less than 15% of these people receive antiretroviral drugs (AVRs), a treatment proven to significantly delay the progression from HIV to AIDS.
 Ironically, this treatment has been available to rich countries since 1996.

 Nonetheless this community face tremendous hardships in India.
-They have faced violent attacks, rejection from families and communities, refusal of medical treatment, and even denial of the last rites before dying.
+I learned from the folks doing social work with them that victims have faced violent attacks, rejection from families and communities, refusal of medical treatment, and even denial of the last rites before dying.
 Few are informed how they can prevent other diseases.
-Volunteers and non profits are also faced with resistance with their efforts to help the victims.
-I am disgusted to hear that for every four people infected with HIV, at least one will be refused medical treatment in India.
+Volunteers and non-profits are also faced with resistance with their efforts to help the victims.
+I was disgusted to hear that for every four people infected with HIV, at least one will be refused medical treatment in India.

-I am thankful that the children I met today are unaware of the politics.
-Many of them have lost their parents because of this epidemic.
+The children I met today are thankfully unaware of the politics, but many of them have lost their parents because of this epidemic.
 A few of them were coughing throughout the day.
 Some cried, others consoled them, but at the end of the day they were all smiling.
 I have never seen such a caring group of kids get along so well, enjoying the simple games and toys we brought to the park.
 I can only imagine what their eyes have seen so far in life, and a day in the park spent with 4 big people with funny accents eliminated any need for misbehaving.

 I couldn’t talk to most of the kids since they spoke only Telugu, yet we had no problem communicating.
-One of the kids, Akhil was one of the smartest 11 year old kids I have ever met.
+One of the kids, named Akhil, was one of the smartest 11 year old kids I have ever met.
 He spoke 4 languages including English, and offered to translate for us if our other methods of communication failed. obviously leader of the group, he was responsible for much of the success of the activities.
-At one point of the day he took one of the volunteers for a walk to the museum, telling him much he loved history.
-His father had taken him there many times, and had recently died from AIDS.
-He came back with a ball for the other kids to play with, and began an unorganized game of tag/dodgeball/volleyball/football (or soccer for you Americans) tug-o -war, monkey in the middle, and keep away.
-I had been nourished earlier by a generous serving of yellow rice.
-There was no silverware, so I was forced to eat for the first time with my hands.
-The kids exploded in laughter at my pathetic attempts, but after they taught me how to hold my hands I figured out how to eat rice in the present etiquette.
+At one point of the day he took one of the adult volunteers for a walk to the museum while sharing his passion for history.
+His father had taken him to that museum many times, but had recently died from AIDS.